aditsuru-git/ChromaScale/README.md

 - [ ] Support for additional upscaling models (e.g., anime)
 - [ ] Optional GUI for configuration and monitoring

-See open issues for a full list of proposed features.
+See open [issues](https://github.com/aditsuru-git/ChromaScale/issues) for a full list of proposed features.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please read our **[Contribution Guide](CONTRIBUTING.md)** for details on how to submit pull requests and follow the code of conduct.

-## License
+## 📜 License

 Distributed under the MIT License.
 See `LICENSE` for details.